Automation is as automation does: But what about innovation?

 Now, as a Hubspot partner agency, I think it would be irresponsible of me and totally transparent to go down this road... like this, anyhow.
 Instead, let's look at what, exactly, you're trying to automate, why, and how it fits into the rest of your marketing strategy.

-Each of these programs have their strengths and weaknesses, as does your marketing program and understanding of the philosophies that drive your decisions.
+Each of these programs has its strengths and weaknesses, as does your marketing program and understanding of the philosophies that drive your decisions.
 All I can do is help fill in the gaps where I'm fortunate enough to have a little knowledge and experience, and hopefully empower you to choose the path that will result in the most sales.

 1. Social Media Marketing